 |National Trust Visitor Center||(345) 749-1121||0.9 mi.
 South-Southwest of Downtown Georgetown|

-Do you enjoy learning about the history of the places you visit?
-If yes, you should consider visiting some of these historical attractions while vacationing in Georgetown.
+If you like to explore the history of a foreign country, you should consider visiting a few of these historical attractions while vacationing in Georgetown.

-A landmark that often intrigues visitors is Fort George.
-It is found in downtown Georgetown.
+Many travelers choose to visit Fort George.
+It is located in downtown Georgetown.
 Visitors will find Fort George mostly in ruins, and a tour guide may tell tale of three canons that can no longer be traced, as well as four solid walls that were only about five feet tall each.
 At one time, local school children would play in the sandy grounds, and it did serve as a lookout point during World War II, but has otherwise seen no action throughout its history on the island.

 |Bodden Town Guardhouse Park||--||Bodden Town, 7.0 mi.
 East of Central Georgetown|